North Carolina’s digital divide

 - Community listening/focus groups:

-With a goal of 70-80 participants, this is planned as a large “world cafe”-style listening session on news needs and trustworthiness of news organizations.
+This “world cafe”-style listening session focused on news needs and trustworthiness of news organizations.
 Partnering with NC Local News Workshop, Border Belt Independent, Carolina Demography, and UNC Pembroke.
+Read more.

 - 10 physical locations in Bryson City, N.C.